slzhou-xy/GREEN/README.md

 </div>

+## Dataset
+We provide Porto data, but we cannot provide the Chengdu data set due to privacy.

+To use dataset, unzip dataset in directory `./data/porto`.

-## Download data
+## Hyper-parameters
-**The repo is now incomplete.
-Full readme and data are coming soon**

-The hyper-parameters are in `./config/config.py`
+The hyper-parameters are in `./config/config.py`.
+You can modify it according to your needs.

 ## Pretraining